LinerSu/nyu-pl-sum19-rec/Class 09/README.md

 ### Java generics
 - Type erasure
     - Def. refers to the compile-time process by which explicit type annotations are removed from a program.
-    - Once type for generic classes is correct, the compiler erases the type annotations by using type `Object`.
+    - Once type for generic classes is correct, the compiler erases the type annotations by using `Object`.
 - For example:
   ```java
   class Test<T>